 Like most Indie games I played at the Expo, Droid Assault is very simple in its design, but is still very fun regardless.
 The game knows when to make you feel like a god in control of the world with your amazing droid army and when to put you right back in your place by siccing an un-hack-able boss droid on you and watching as you, in a blind panic, switch to your most powerful and favourite droid because you’ll be damned before you lose Ingrid to that unworthy piece of scrap metal!
 Like I said, it already felt finished and ready to be sent out into the wild… suspicions that were all but confirmed when I was given a download code for the full game as I left the booth.
 I haven’t played it yet, I’m waiting on getting a computer that can run programs more complex than Word without coughing up a lung first, but I’m quite certain that when I do it’ll be one of those games that I start up “…just to clear just a couple more levels, honest!” until I next check the clock and see that dinner time has come and gone.

 The Expo adventures will conclude tomorrow here on GameSparked!

 Callum Petch’s friends are all nuts and possibly drunks.
-Follow him on the Twitters (@CallumPetch), listen to the Pupcast (iTunes link) and read his weekly gaming column Petchulant every Friday here on GameSparked!
+Read his weekly gaming column Petchulant every Friday here on GameSparked!